maoschanz/gedit-plugin-markdown_preview/README.md

 - if only `python3-markdown` is installed, you can export to HTML
 	- a stylesheet can be applied
 	- `python3-markdown` [extensions](https://python-markdown.github.io/extensions/) can be used (including [third-party extensions](https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions) like [these great ones](https://facelessuser.github.io/pymdown-extensions/)

-### Editing assistance

-- insert an image in your file
-- insert markdown tags in your text with right-click menu or keyboard shortcuts

 ----